cyberarm/planet-wars/README.md

 * `--debug` jumps the game straight to the `Game` game state

 ## Road map
-Online high scores (Timed survived)
+Online high scores - Time survived
+Multiplayer - Death match with up to 4 players Multiplayer - Co-op with up to 4 players